12 of My Favorite Amazing European Cities

 Istanbul is beautiful but it’s huge — and very crowded.

-I spent 4 or 5 nights here and it was certainly worth it.
+I spent 5 nights here and it was certainly worth it.

 But that was plenty.